 The Kagyu school is famous for focusing on meditation and retreats. ( The school of the Yogi wanderers )

 The name Drukpa is the name for Bhutanese.
 The compassion of Tibetan masters from Drukpa Kagyu school is one of the beautiful influences behind the name of Bhutan ( Druk ) meaning Dragon.

-Ralung monastery is the principal monastery of Drukpa Kagyu school of Buddhism in Tibet.
+Ralung monastery is the principal monastery of the Drukpa Kagyu school of Buddhism in Tibet.
 During those centuries Drukpa Kagyu school was one of the most popular schools of Buddhism in Tibet.
-There is even a saying (One-third of the people in the world are Drukpa Kagyu school disciples ) That is the reason the monastery was once a huge Buddhist college.
+There is even a saying (One-third of the people in the world are Drukpa Kagyu school disciples ) That is the reason the Monastery was once a huge Buddhist college.